-Demonstrated positive load factor (500 kg)......+ 3 g Demonstrated negative load factor (500 kg) - structural limit......-1 g
+Demonstrated positive load factor (500 kg) - structural limit - 1 g Demonstrated negative load factor (500 kg) - structural limit - 1 g

 Important note: the indication of a demonstrated negative load factor represents a structural limit only.
 In flight, the limitations (see 2.9) have to be respected at all times.